Quantum Geometry of Moir\'e Flat Bands Beyond the Valley Paradigm: S3. Detailed electronic structure of the twisted bilayer as a function of twist angle

 \section{S3.
-Detailed electronic structure of the twisted bilayer at various twist angles}
+Detailed electronic structure of the twisted bilayer as a function of twist angle}

-In this section, we present the detailed electronic structure of tb-D/G at various commensurate twist angles.
-This includes the Berry curvature distribution of the isolated flat bands at selected twist angles (FIG.~\ref{fig:curvature}), respectively.
-As mentioned in the main text, the Berry curvature of the flat bands becomes less concentrated near the $K,K'$ valleys as the twist angle decreases.
-Without loss of generality, we demonstrate this by comparing the results at $\theta_c\approx6^\circ$, $\theta_c\approx2.13^\circ$, $\theta_c\approx54^\circ$, and $\theta_c\approx57.87^\circ$ in tb-D/G with $(1,1,1)$-type interlayer tunneling (FIG.~\ref{fig:curvature}).
+Here we present the detailed electronic structure of tb-DG at various commensurate twist angles, including the Berry curvature distribution of the isolated flat bands at selected twist angles (FIG.~\ref{fig:curvature}).
+As noted in the main text, the Berry curvature of the flat bands becomes less concentrated near the $K,K'$ valleys as the twist angle decreases.
+Without loss of generality, we demonstrate this effect by comparing the results at $\theta_c\approx6^\circ$, $\theta_c\approx2.13^\circ$, $\theta_c\approx54^\circ$, and $\theta_c\approx57.87^\circ$ in tb-DG with $(1,1,1)$-type interlayer tunneling (FIG.~\ref{fig:curvature}).
+Band gaps and modified quantum weights as a function of the twist angle for various types of interlayer tunneling are shown in Figs.~\ref{fig:BS} and \ref{fig:Q_weight}, respectively.

-\section{S4. twisted heterobilayer of checkboard and Lieb lattices (tb-CB/L)}
+\section{S4. twisted heterobilayer of checkboard and Lieb lattices (tb-CBL)}